The modern neoliberal state nurtures the spread of COVID-19

 "From a purely scientific standpoint, putting in place a combination of interventions as early as possible is the best way to slow spread and reduce outbreak size," professor Andrew Tatum of the University of Southampton told The Guardian.

-From a purely political perspective, however, it's hard to know if aggressive countermeasures are even possible in an increasingly neoliberalized country like Canada -- let alone the hot mess south of the 49th Parallel, where there still aren't enough tests to assess everyone who may have COVID-19.
+From a purely political perspective, however, it's hard to know if aggressive countermeasures are even possible in an increasingly neoliberalized country like Canada -- let alone the hot mess south of the 49th parallel, where there still aren't enough tests to assess everyone who may have COVID-19.

 Yesterday, U.S. President Donald Trump moved to counter what he called the "foreign virus" with his usual mélange of illogicalities -- among other things, banning travel from Europe for 30 days, but not from the United Kingdom.
 Call it the Brexit advantage, if you like.